Employee Stability Program

 - The cost of filling employment vacancies is 15% to 21% of annual wages.

-Services are available for employees who meet the Housing and Urban Development definition of low-income and employees escaping domestic violence.
+If the employer elects to offer financial support, that assistance is available to employees who meet the Housing and Urban Development definition of low income and to employees escaping domestic violence.
 This service is designed to complement existing EAP services, whether purchased through Wellspring EAP or elsewhere.

-Basic services are funded through a per-employee per month fee.
-Existing Wellspring EAP clients receive a discount for services.
-Crisis-related costs are covered through a fund established with donations from employers, employees, or others or billed directly to the employer.
+Basic services (Case Management) are funded through a per employee per month fee.
+Crisis-related costs (Financial Assistance) are covered through an optional fund established through donations from employers, employees, and/or other supporters.
+Crisis-related costs can also be billed directly to the employer on a fee-for-service basis.